riichard/no-wifi-popup/readme.md

 # No Wifi Popup - Automatically connect to your hotel's WiFi network

 I'm highly frustrated with wifi popups in hotels and cafes.
+They:
+- never open a pop-up to connect when you need them
+- don't remember the data you entered (even though you checked 'remember me')
+- you never know when you lost connection when using https, you just wait until the connection times out.
+- they don't work nicely when using an alternative DNS.

 I quickly hacked a solution together as a proof of concept.
+They only tackle the first two problems.
 You edit the network's post-values and it's URL, and it will send a POST request to your router to authenticate.

 Here follows a detailed description.